-Duct tape comes in fun colors and patterns, so you can certainly make a statement if you choose.
+Duct tape comes in fun colors and patterns so that you can make a statement.
 However, it is recommended that you don’t go too overboard to avoid distracting fellow drivers from the road.

 Flashlight and Batteries

-A flashlight or headlamp and a set of extra batteries are essential to have.
+A flashlight or headlamp and a set of extra batteries are essential.
 If you get stranded at night, you can use it to signal to other drivers.
 In bad weather, it will help make you more visible.
 It also makes tinkering under the hood easier.